Bête: Bidding

 Players now pick up their cards and decide whether they have a game.
 Beginning with the eldest hand, the player to the right of the dealer, players elect whether to "play" (je joue or je prends) or "pass" (je passe).
-If a second player decides he has a good enough hand, he may double the bid by saying contre.
+If a second player decides he has a good enough hand, he may double the game by saying contre.
 Otherwise the first to say "play" prevails and becomes, in effect, the declarer.
 Once a bid is made, it cannot be changed.
 Bids may not be made once the first card is played to a trick.

 If all pass, players may opt to stake another jeton and turn the next card of the talon as trumps.
 This card is known as the Curieuse.
 The first trump upcard becomes void and is placed to one side.

 Playing

 Eldest hand leads to the first trick.
 Suit must be followed.
 If players are unable to follow, they must trump or overtrump if able.
 Only if they have no cards of the led suit and no trumps high enough to head the trick, may they discard.
 So, for example, if a plain suit card is led and then trumped, a subsequent player may discard even if he has a trump, provided that it is not high enough to overtrump.
-The penalty for revoking is a single bête.
+The penalty for revoking, or failing to play the appropriate suit when able, is a single bête.